Scattering Massive String Resonances through Field-Theory Methods: String amplitudes from QFT

 by requiring the color-dressed amplitude (\ref{vops.19A}) to be reproduced by the twisted heterotic string.
-This chiral correlator and the QFT construction of ${\cal A}$ are the main result of this letter.
+This chiral correlator and the QFT construction of ${\cal A}$ using perturbiner techniques are the main result of this letter.
 Their value will be underlined by the subsequent applications.